ScytedTV-Studios/API/reference/ScytedTV API/credentials.md

 **Sign Up:**

-In order to sign up to receive an API key, you must either DM `@loydosborne` on Discord, or email `support@scyted.tv` with the following information:
+In order to sign up to receive an API key, you must either DM `@loydosborne` on Discord, or email `api@scyted.tv` with the following information:

 * The Name of your app.
 * The intended use of your API access.